 It’s a mum-to-be milestone, so get clued up on what actually happens at your 20-week scan.

-As pregnancy events go, your anomaly scan is up there with one of the biggest.
+As pregnancy events go, your anomaly scan is up there with one of the biggest in your antenatal care timetable.
 It tends to be referred to as your 20-week scan, but can actually happen from then up until about 22 weeks, so don’t worry if yours is booked in for a bit later.

 While this scan often revolves around the excitement of finding out whether you’re having a boy or girl, there are other important elements to be aware of.

 The only reason this mid-pregnancy ultrasound scan is sometimes called an anomaly scan, is because the sonographer will be looking for any fetal abnormalities at this time and make sure baby has developed properly.

 But don't worry, this screening test is completely routine, and is nothing to be worried about, the appointment is mainly about confirming everything spotted in your 12-week scan – so the number of babies you’re carrying and a heartbeat – as well as seeing how your little one’s developing.

 What is the sonographer looking for at the 20-week scan?

 Consultan obstetrician and gynaecologist Shreelata Datta tells us, ‘From 20 weeks, we can clearly see individual structures in your baby, such as his heart and brain.'

 ‘So, your sonographer will make sure his internal organs are developing as expected and how things like his hands, tummy, face, spine and feet are forming, as well as the circumference of his head.
 All this can help detect certain conditions including cleft lip, heart defects and spina bifida.’

 The location of your placenta will also be checked as, if it’s lying low (placenta praevia), this can affect your birth.
 And of course, you can usually find out the gender of your baby!